-Math 104 for students switching to science, computer science, business or engineering curriculum.

-Math 105 for students intending to pursue MEd in early or middle childhood.

-Math 116 for students in liberal arts or students in the precertification programs on regional campuses.
+- Math 104 or 1075 Autumn 2012 and beyond for students switching to science, computer science, business or engineering curriculum. - Math 105 or 1125 Autumn 2012 and beyond for students intending to pursue MEd in early or middle childhood. - Math 116 or 1116 Autumn 2012 and beyond for students in liberal arts or students in the precertification programs on regional campuses.